buggyrace/buggy-race-server/project/tasks-repo.md

-* **If you are using Git**: you need to do `git clone` to get a copy of those files onto your own machine, and to do that you'll need to copy one of the URLs (either starting with `httpsL` or `git:`).
+* **If you are using Git**: you need to do `git clone` to get a copy of those files onto your own machine, and to do that you'll need to copy one of the URLs (either starting with `https:` or `git:`) — you choose between them by clicking on HTTPS or SSH tab.
 The difference between the two is just (at this stage) about how Git connects to the repo, and might not make any difference if the repo is public.

+* **If you are not using Git**: you can download the ZIP file instead.
+If you do that you won't have any version control information when you unizp the files.

 ### Hints